RajBhadani/Project-Data_Science_and_Analytics/README.md

 ## Notebook Structure

-The Jupyter Notebook is structured into the following sections:
+The Colab Notebook is structured into the following sections:

 1.  **Data loading:** Imports necessary libraries and loads the "sales_data.csv" file into a pandas DataFrame.
 2.  **Data cleaning:** Checks for and handles potential missing values.
 Identifies outliers using Z-scores and IQR methods.